JustinHoyt/sdl_ios_guides/docs/Developer Tools/Configuring SDL Logging/index.md

 To add custom SDL logs to your Swift project you must first install a submodule called **SmartDeviceLink/Swift**.

 ##### CocoaPods
-If the SDL iOS library was installed using [CocoaPods](https://cocoapods.org), simply add the submodule to the **Podfile** and then install the submodule by running `pod install` in the root directory of the project.
+If the SDL iOS library was installed using [CocoaPods](https://cocoapods.org), simply add the submodule to the **Podfile** and then install by running `pod install` in the root directory of the project.

 ```swift
 target '<#Your Project Name#>' do